notebookPowerTools/vscode-kusto/README.md

 * Kusto panel with access to Clusters, Databases, Tables, etc

 # Getting Started
-* Please install VS Code Insiders (stable is not yet supported)
-* Install this extension
-* Launch VS Code with the following command line `code-insiders --enable-proposed-api=donjayamanne.kusto`
 * Create a file with extension `*.knb` (or use the command `Create Kusto Notebook`)
 * Use the command `Configure Kusto Connection` to configure the Kusto connection.